Zamfara State: Demographics

 Zamfara State is mainly populated by Hausa.

 The state capital is an important commercial centre with a heterogeneous population of people from all over Nigeria.
 As in all major towns in Nigeria, all the major towns in Zamfara have a large population of other peoples from different parts of Nigeria.

 Languages

-This is one of the official languages of the state.

-English is spoken by the Zamfara state government as an official language, and Arabic language is spoken by the Muslim ummah and Islamic clerics.
+English is spoken by the Zamfara state government as an official language, Hausa and Arabic language is spoken by the Muslim ummah and Islamic clerics.